 We were alarmed to realise however that 15% of retailers (of the 130 top UK retailers ZigZag analysed) put the onus completely on the customer.
 Here the retailer’s website will often have some instructions on the best way of sending the item back, but not always.
 This will get the poorest results of all return methods with costly and untraceable returns hitting the warehouse at random times, poor or non-existent returns data collected, and ultimately unhappy customers.

-You can now watch continue from the event here
+You can now watch content from the event here

 Richard Lim, CEO of Retail Economics discusses the four returner cohorts uncovered by the recent shopper research.
 Watch here >>